Docmosis/mendix-integration/DOCS/module.md

   - these attributes are set by Docmosis and contain feedback
 - `RequestID`: copied from the request object, see [Generic request object attributes](#generic-request-object-attributes)
 - `Http`: Http response details like the request URL used and technical details returned by Docmosis
+- `ResponseHeader`: All Http response headers returned by Docmosis
 - `Exception`: in case `Result=Exception` here you will find Mendix exception details, copied from the `$latestError` object